Turntable

 David, realizing that Robin is watching—and with no way to speak to him directly—makes an impossible choice.

 To protect Marie from what Fred might do, and to send Robin a final message, David shoots Marie in front of the glass-top dinner table, grabbing his son’s attention.
-In that moment, he sends him a subtle cue: “Take a seat.”
+In that moment, he sends him a subtle cue.

-Lifting the glass of the dinner table, he finds two leather duffel bags stuffed with money—and a folded note: “Robbie, come back.”
+Lifting the glass of the dinner table, he finds two leather duffel bags stuffed with cash, and a folded handwritten note.

 With trembling hands, Robin places Record No. 1 back on the turntable.
 He picks up the bags.